SkoolNotes/Taproot/2020PHYS201/physQuestions.md

 			![[20phys201srcConductorAsChargedPlate.png]]
 	- Vandegraph
 		- How does the ground comb keep depositing charge onto the rubber belt?
+			- The dominant charge at either end of the belt is not from the belt but from the roller.
+Most of the charge on the belt gets carried away, but the charge on the roller builds up.
+For example, at the bottom, the belt is getting charge with electrons, which travel away and the roller is charged positively.
+The positive charge of the roller creates a field that tries to rip electrons off the comb.
+The electrons land on the belt and get carried up to the ball.
+At the top, the opposite happens.
 		- How does a spark / lightning create sound?
 			- plasma is much harder so the air expands and then contracts. we hear the air particles slamming into each other.
 		- Why is the belt on a vandegraph generator so long?